zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

 * [TLD] zone
 * Zone in the .ARPA tree

-The following zone type is expected not to have any MX (considered harmful):
+The following zone type is expected not to have any MX (considered harmful, see [IAB Statement]):

 * [TLD] zone